maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

 ## The power of 3D-printing
 ### Printer characterization and design rules
+Some of this documentation is repeated on the [group page](http://fab.academany.org/2021/labs/ulb/assignments/week06/).

 At the lab we have multiple Prusa I3MK3 and MK3S.
 With Jason, we started printing multiple test parts and more specifically, we wanted to get a feel of what the different materials and nozzles change.

 Our fablab already printed a simple test part but we wanted to do it ourselves and test out more characteristics of the printer.